NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __prefix__: The top level install location.
 The default value is `/usr/local/openmpi`.

+- __repository__: The location of the git repository that should be used to build OpenMPI.
+If True, then use the default `https://github.com/open-mpi/ompi.git` repository.
+The default is empty, i.e., use the release package specified by `version`.

 - __toolchain__: The toolchain object.
 This should be used if non-default compilers or other toolchain options are needed.
 The default is empty.